Well Water vs City Water Cost

 EPA recommends testing your water annually:

-• Test after replacing or repairing any part of the Well system (piping, pump, or the well itself.)
+• Well water test after replacing or repairing any part of the Well system (piping, pump, or the well itself.)

 • Also test if you notice a change in your water’s look, taste, or smell.